awsbpfeiff/Systems-Manager-Labs/Lab_12_Automation.md

-The Automation capability allows you to execute multi-step, complex IT tasks.
-In this lab we are going to utilize the pre-defined Automation Document called AWS-ReszieInstance.
-I felt this was a good example to show case a task that we would typically say is easy or simple.
+Systems Manager Automation simplifies common maintenance and deployment tasks of EC2 instances and other AWS resources.
+Automation enables you to do the following:

+* Build Automation workflows to configure and manage instances and AWS resources.

+* Create custom workflows or use pre-defined workflows maintained by AWS.

+* Receive notifications about Automation tasks and workflows by using Amazon CloudWatch Events.

+* Monitor Automation progress and execution details by using the Amazon EC2 or the AWS Systems Manager console.

 Consider this scenario, if you were an administrator of a business that had 10,000 instances across 3 regions.
 The finance team worked with Enterprise Support to perform a Cost Optimization analysis and identified 2,500 instances running larger instance types than are necessary for the workload.
 You are now tasked with resizing them.
-Automation and Maintenance Window can now take what would be a painful task and turn it into a planned tasked that one person can execute in one maintenance window.
+Automation and Maintenance Window can now take what would be a painful task and turn it into a planned maintenance that one person can execute in a timely manner.

+In this lab we are going to utilize the pre-defined **Automation Document** called **AWS-ResizeInstance**.
+This example will showcase a multi-step task being executed in a single **Automation** workflow.

 1. Navigate to [Systems Manager \> Actions & Change \>
     Automation](https://console.aws.amazon.com/systems-manager/automation)